 Allstate: Best Coverage Options

-Allstate has the best homeowners insurance in the industry because of its customer service, customizability, and affordability.
-While most insurance companies have a claims center open 24/7, but limited hours for policy, sales, and billing questions, Allstate has 24/7 customer service for all house insurance questions.
+Allstate offers solid home protection coverage, customer service, customizability, and affordability.
+Most insurance companies have a claims center open 24/7 but limited hours for policy, sales, and billing questions.
+Allstate, however, has 24/7 customer service for all home insurance questions.

 If you prefer self-service over talking to a customer service representative, you can use the online portal or mobile app to manage your policy and file a claim.

-While dwelling, other structures, personal property, and loss of use coverage are determined by the rebuilding cost of your home, you get to choose your liability, medical payments to others, and deductible amounts.
+While Allstate determines dwelling, other structures, personal property, and loss of use coverage by the rebuilding cost of your home, you get to choose your liability, medical payments to others, and deductible amounts.

 Sample Quote: $1,902